baaihealth/opi/README.md

 ## Evaluation tasks

-For benchamarking, we disign 3 types of evaluation tasks, each of which contain 3 specific ones, as shown in the following table.
+For benchamarking, we design 3 types of evaluation tasks, each of which contains 3 specific ones, as shown in the following table.

 | Task Type                     | Task Name                              |
 | ----------------------------- | -------------------------------------- |